When to end the war? North Korea, US at odds over path to peace

 "We are in consultations with the North and the United States in that direction," he told a parliamentary session, adding that a three-way declaration would be part of an initial phase of denuclearisation.

+Meeting North Korean Foreign Minister Ri Yong Ho in Pyongyang on Thursday, Chinese Vice Foreign Minister Kong Xuanyou said China supported the reconciliation process between the North and the United States, China's Foreign Ministry said.

+China is willing to work hard with all sides to promote the process of establishing a "peace mechanism" for the Korean peninsula, Kong added, without elaborating.

-(Additional reporting by Hyonhee Shin in Seoul, and Ben Blanchard in Beijing.
-Editing by Lincoln Feast.)
+(Additional reporting by Hyonhee Shin in Seoul and Ben Blanchard in Beijing; Editing by Lincoln Feast and Clarence Fernandez)